You will learn

-Find out how to see the performance of your Klaviyo flow messages, including open, click, and conversion rates.
+Learn how to review the performance of your Klaviyo flow messages, including open, click, and conversion rates.

 There are several ways you can review your flow messages, including the: